 The presence of windows in an animal facility, particularly in animal rooms, creates a potential security risk and should generally be avoided.
-Further, windows create problems with temperature control of the area as well as prevent strict control of the photoperiod, which is often required as part of animal-related protocols.
-Photoperiod control is also a critical consideration in rodent breeding colonies.
-However, in specific situations, windows can provide environmental enrichment for some species, such as non-human primates.
+Windows also create problems with temperature control of the area and prevent strict control of the photoperiod, which is often required in animalrelated protocols (and is a critical consideration in rodent breeding colonies).
+However, in specific situations, windows can provide environmental enrichment for some species, such as nonhuman primates.